When the Corona Crisis hit, I’ve was getting the same email from dozens of my top clients…

 And I get it.

-Right now, things are scary and times are tough.
-There’s a lot of uncertainty and panic in the world right now, and it can be hard to stay focused on sales calls, copy tweaks, or product delivery when reading headlines about the 1.2 million corona cases that have been confirmed (as of this writing).
+Even without a global pandemic right now, things are scary and times are tough.
+There’s a lot of uncertainty and panic in the world right now, and it can be hard to stay focused on sales calls, copy tweaks, or product delivery when reading headlines about war, recession, and inflation.

 So if you’re feeling “down” and struggling to find the motivation you need to keep going… you’re not alone.

-I’ve struggled with this exact thing countless time throughout my career.
+I’ve struggled with this exact thing countless times throughout my career.

 In fact, during the early months of 2018, I found myself struggling with bouts of this same “entrepreneurial depression.”